What to do around Lake Issyk-Kul in Kyrgyzstan

 All the information you need to discover Lake Issyk-Kul off the beaten track

-Lake Issyk-Kul, known as “the pearl of Central Asia”, has always been a strong place of identity for Kyrgyz culture.
-Therefore, throughout the history of Kyrgyzstan, the banks of the lake have attracted visitors for spiritual reasons (the sacredness of the lake), commercial reasons (Silk Road), for grazing (nomadism) and for health reasons (numerous sanatoriums).
+Lake Issyk-Kul, nicknamed “the pearl of Central Asia”, has always been an important landmark in Kyrgyz culture.
+Thus, in the history of Kyrgyzstan, the shores of the lake have been a spiritual (sacred nature of the lake), commercial (Silk Road), pastoral (nomadism) and therapeutic (numerous sanatoriums) attraction.

 In this article, we give you some tips on how to discover these different aspects of the lake, off the beaten track!

-• If you are planning a trip to Kyrgyzstan by van, 4×4, motorbike or bicycle, our book EXPLORE KYRGYZSTAN will be of great help to you.
+• If you’re planning a trip to Kyrgyzstan by van, 4×4, motorcycle or bicycle, our book EXPLORE KYRGYZSTAN will be a great help.

-• If you want to rent a vehicle (4×4, van, motorbike or bicycle) in Kyrgyzstan, here are our recommendations.
+• If you would like to rent a vehicle (4×4, van, motorcycle or bicycle) in Kyrgyzstan, here are our recommendations

 olivia victor ountravela avatar